treehouses/treehouses.github.io/pages/blog/20200724-cliandremote.md

 ### Choosing the Fragment

+Now it's time to start developing.
+If you need help setting Android Studio up, check [this guide](20200110-androidstudiosetup.md) out.

 Depending on what feature you're adding, you have to think about where you want to place this feature.

 If it's a systems-related feature, like a camera or SSH key related feature, then that would probably go into the Systems fragment.